-Module Aims: This module aims to engage the students in understanding the importance and relevance of diet and nutrition to population health.
-The module will prepare students to understand critical components to adopt an evidence-based approach for assessing dietary intakes in populations, associations of diet and nutrition with health, wider determinants of dietary choices and policy implementation for population health.
-Through discussions on topical agendas (hot topics) in nutritional epidemiology and dietary public health, this module will advance students’ understanding of the contribution of diet and nutrition in human health and its public health implications in a global context.
+Module Aims: This module aims to engage MPhil students in understanding the relevance of diet and nutrition to population health.
+The module will cover aspects of nutritional epidemiology including dietary assessment, associations of diet and nutrition with health, public health impact and policy.
+Through discussions on topical agendas in nutritional epidemiology and dietary public health, this module will advance students’ understanding of the contribution of diet and nutrition in human health and its public health implications in a global context.
 The module will also enable students to develop their skills to critically appraise publications, evidence and practice in the field of nutritional epidemiology.

 Module Learning Outcomes: